 The District Court dismissed Schenker’s claims in full, including the “free exercise of religion” claim, and permanent custody was granted to the county.
 The vaccination issue was not the only reason that permanent custody was granted, but was a contributing factor.

-Whenever you hear about the “religious freedom” to not get vaccinated, you can push the Supreme Court right in their face.
+Whenever you hear about the “religious freedom” to not get vaccinated, you can quote Federal court rulings right back at them.

 Vaccines Save Lives.